AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/10/page02.md

 ### Task 3: Add the Dataset to Your Pipeline Canvas

+In this task, you will add the dataset to your Azure ML pipeline canvas and configure a Split Data component.
+This prepares your data for training and evaluation by splitting it into training and testing subsets.

 1. From the left panel, drag your **Train_Test_Validation_Dataset** dataset onto the canvas and then **Save (2)** button at the top of the canvas to avoid losing progress.

      ![](../images/N10c11.png)